 For individuals, deciding to use a cloud computing service often requires nothing more than signing up with an email address.
 For enterprises, however, cloud adoption can be a much more complicated process.

 In any organization, a number of key groups will be involved in the cloud adoption process: business managers, the CIO and other executives, IT program managers, solutions architects, application developers, IT security staff, IT operations personnel and many others.
 Those people all have different perspectives, and getting them all to agree can be challenging, to say the least.
+For help deciding on cloud types and cloud providers that are right for your business' needs, see our comprehensive guide to cloud computing.

 Before they fully embrace cloud computing, those key stakeholders need to have a thorough understanding of the potential business benefits and risks.
 They should examine how other organizations in their industry are leveraging the cloud, and they need to conduct a thorough business analysis to make sure that it makes sense for them from a financial perspective.
 They need to learn about the technologies involved and make vendor, product and service choices that make sense for them.
 They need to consider their current IT landscape and decide which parts to change and which parts to leave as they are.
 And they need to make sure they are following best practices to maximize their chances of success.
 To put all the technical aspects of what the vendor provides in writing, every cloud customer needs a Service Level Agreement.